Courses and Theses

 Course contents and resources: Moodle site for the course

 This course will explore how conservation and restoration is being implemented in the Highlands of Scotland, what conflicts across landscape and resources arise, and how such conflicts might be resolved.
 By visiting projects and locations, and by interviewing experts and practitioners, students will evaluate how restoration goals might be implemented across a range of social and environmental priorities.
+For more impressions there are two videos below.

 Theses